MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/tools-and-approaches-for-processing-analysis-services.md

  Processing is a highly configurable operation, controlled by a set of processing options that determine whether full or incremental processing occurs at the object level.
 For more information about processing options and objects, see [Processing Options and Settings &#40;Analysis Services&#41;](../../analysis-services/multidimensional-models/processing-options-and-settings-analysis-services.md) and [Processing Analysis Services Objects](../../analysis-services/multidimensional-models/processing-analysis-services-objects.md).

 > [!NOTE]
 >  This topic describes the tools and approaches for processing multidimensional models.
-For more information about processing tabular models, see [Process Database, Table, or Partition &#40;Analysis Services&#41;](../../analysis-services/tabular-models/process-database-table-or-partition-analysis-services.md) and [Process Data](../../analysis-services/tabular-models/process-data-ssas-tabular.md).
+For more information about processing tabular models, see [Process Database, Table, or Partition &#40;Analysis Services&#41;](../../analysis-services/tabular-models/process-database-table-or-partition-analysis-services.md).

 ### Processing objects in SQL Server Management Studio